-Charles was married to Elizabeth Ferguson (1799-1871), daughter of Adam Ferguson, a Montreal tailor, and his wife Janepher Stephens.
-Elizabeth married Charles DeWitt in Montreal on March 25, 1817 and resided (since at least 1825) in Huntingdon County, Lower Canada.
+Charles was married to Elizabeth Ferguson (1799-1871), daughter of Adam Ferguson, a Quebec City tailor, and his wife Janepher Stephens.
+Adam Ferguson died in about 1801, and Elizabeth's mother Janepher remarried to a George Burrell, in 1803.
+Although it is not clear how Charles and Elizabeth met, they were married in Quebec City on March 25, 1817 and later resided in Huntingdon County, Lower Canada.
+Her mother and stepfather followed them to the Chateauguay area.
 Elizabeth had 11 children (at least, 11 survived to adulthood, and I can't find any records of children dying in infancy.)
 She was, by all accounts, a hard-working, God-fearing, and very loving wife and mother.
 Elizabeth (Ferguson) DeWitt is buried at St. Paul's Presbyterian Church Cemetery in Ormstown, Quebec.

 Mary Jane (dewitt) Manuel